fighterkabir/sp24-cse110-lab3/README.md

-# Kabir Shergill - Lab 2
+# Kabir Shergill - Lab 3 (CSS and Agile Intro)

-Here is the link to the [published Github Pages site for Lab 2](https://fighterkabir.github.io/Kabir-Lab-2/).
+Here is the link to the [published Github Pages site for Lab 3](https://fighterkabir.github.io/sp24-cse110-lab3/).

-Also the actual URL directly in-case: https://fighterkabir.github.io/Kabir-Lab-2/.
+Also the actual URL directly in-case: https://fighterkabir.github.io/sp24-cse110-lab3/.